michtra/poloseek/README.md

 - Automatically transfers at scheduled start time
 - Clears other pending reservations for the approved user
 - Sends notification to approved user

+### `/revoke <user>`
+**Owner only** - Revokes the most recent approved reservation for a specific user
+- Marks the reservation as inactive (removes from reservation list)
+- If the revoked reservation is currently active, transfers pass back to default owner
+- Sends notification to affected user
+- Handles both scheduled and active reservations

 ## Bot Status
 The bot's status automatically updates to show: